RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 Look at those units.
 Thresholding with 800% upscaling is over 1000x slower than regular thresholding.
 This is somewhat expected since regular thresholding is extremely SIMD-friendly, cache-friendly, and only does one pass over the image.
 So not only is the resizing method for anti-aliasing slow, regular thresholding is also very fast, causing the huge performance difference we see.

-While there is no chance of getting close to the performance of regular thresholding, we can do a lot better than 1000x slower.
+While there is no chance of getting close to the performance of regular thresholding, we can do better than 1000x slower.

 ## Interpolation without resizing